8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/concepts/content.md

 {!! dateblock !!}

-These are various concepts I’m picking up from various resources, mainly situations where I’ve lived it, heard multiple resources discus, or, more often, both.
+These are various concepts I’m picking up from various resources, mainly situations I’ve lived, heard multiple resources discuss, or, more often, both.

 - [Saving isn’t investing](#saving-isnt-investing)
 - [The three principles of investing](#the-three-principles-of-investing)